US Open, Ferrero, Next Gen: 10 questions about Carlos Alcaraz

 “It is difficult to compare [anyone] to Roger Federer, of course, but if I had to say one name [in comparison to Carlos], I’m looking for somebody that is very aggressive and is able to do a lot of things on the court, and Roger is the best in these situations.
 He can play on any surface and can play any type of style.”

 What is his career-high ranking?

-Alcaraz’s career-high ranking is where he sits currently: world No 54.
-As of July 2021, he has won one ATP event, three titles on the Challenger tour and is the youngest player on the men’s circuit to win tournaments in consecutive weeks.
+Alcaraz’s career-high ranking is No 54, achieved in August, 2021.
+He is projected to rise to No 38 thanks to his run at the US Open.
+He has won one ATP event, three titles on the Challenger tour and is the youngest player on the men’s circuit to win tournaments in consecutive weeks.
 He is the second-youngest to have a trio of Challenger titles, beaten only by Richard Gasquet’s record as a 16-year-old in 2003.

 How much prize money has Alcaraz earned?

 As of September 8, 2021, he has won $563,561 in prize money on the ATP Tour in singles and doubles combined.